HCLarsen/fluid/README.md

 ### Rendering Other Templates

 Currently, Fluid doesn't allow for use of Liquid's [render](https://shopify.github.io/liquid/tags/template/#render) command.
 However, any Document can be included in any other Document as a partial, provided that the included Document has the right output format.
-This is done by initializing the included Document, and using the `Fluid::Partial` annotation.
+This is done by initializing the included Document, and using the `Fluid::Context` annotation.
 This adds a variable to the context with a name of `render_xxx` where `xxx` is the name of the Document's class.
 For instance, the example below will provide a `render_greeting` value to be used in the Letter template.

 ```crystal
 class Letter < Fluid::Document